 It reminds me of WWII propaganda, attracting women into ammunition factories… Anyhow, keep following the road until you arrive at Senohraby railway station where you will find limited, but free parking spaces.

-By train, from Hlavni Nadraží If you hava a litacka travel pass, remember to present it, as a section of your journey is free and will be deducted from the fare.
+By train, from Praha Hlavní nádraží (Os) to Senohraby (50 mins) If you have a litacka travel pass, remember to present it, as a section of your journey is free and will be deducted from the fare.
 See “tips” for journey planning.

 Tips : No need to carry water for your dog as natural sources are abundant throughout this walk.